ONE OF THE BEST ESSENTIAL OILS FOR NASAL CONGESTION

 Best way to use cedarwood essential oil: since it also produces a calming effect on the mind that helps you sleep, we’d suggest diffusing it.
 In short, you get both good sleep and wake up free of congestion.

 Allergy symptoms, such as scratchy throat and congestion, may also get better with the use of peppermint essential oil.
 For one, because it is an expectorant.
 Another reason why it might bring you relief is due to its anti-inflammatory properties.
-Additionally, peppermint is also great for allergic rhinitis, fevers, asthma, headaches, and energy boosts.
+Additionally, peppermint is also great for allergic rhinitis, fevers, asthma, headaches, and immune system boosts.

 In 2015, this review noted that tea tree oil contains a compound called alpha-sabine.
 Alpha-sabine has antiviral, antibacterial, and antifungal activity.
 Now, let that sink in: tea tree oil can potentially fight both viruses and bacteria!
 Both agents can be behind your recent congestion episode.